oryoxorki-dev/DaanPH/README.md

 **DaanPH** is an offline-first commuter navigation application designed to help Filipinos discover and navigate public transportation routes across the Philippines, even without an internet connection.

-DaanPH stores essential transportation, geographic, and map data locally on the device, allowing core search and routing functionality to operate offline.
+The application stores essential transportation, geographic, and map data locally on the device, allowing core search and routing functionality to operate offline.

 > DaanPH — Find your way, even offline.